 plural | A succession of economic crises had limited the money available for new social policies. |

-The noun crisis entered Latin from the earlier Greek word krisis, which translates to, “a turning point in a disease, that change which indicates recovery or death”.
-Also, “vitally important or decisive state of things, point at which change must come, for better or worse”.
+The noun crisis entered Latin from the earlier Greek word krisis, which translates to “a turning point in a disease, that change which indicates recovery or death”.
+Also, “a vitally important or decisive state of things, the point at which change must come, for better or worse”.

 singular | plural |